Reactions in Chemistry

 Some notes about aromatic rings.

 Common aromatic systems have 2, 6, or 10 pi electrons, whereas anti-aromatic systems have 4, 8, or 12 pi electrons.
-Benzene (and pyridine and pyrrole) have 6.
+Benzene (and pyridine, pyrrole, and imidazole) have 6.

 Deactivating groups (electron-withdrawing) are for nucleophilic substitution and activating groups (electron-donating) are for electrophilic aromatic substitution.